This Health Insurance 101 guide will walk you through all the basic healthcare processes, words, and facts that you need to know.

 However, some states have their own individual health insurance mandate Those who do not have qualifying health coverage may have to pay a fee when filing their taxes.
 Check with your state or tax preparer to learn more.

 Whether on the Obamacare exchange or off the exchange, private health insurance plans vary.
 The primary health plan types for consumers are HMOs and PPOs.
 In addition, there are different types of hybrids of the two.
 You can read more in detail here.

 An HMO is a popular type of plan.
 It’s generally less costly, but the trade-off is that your care will be managed more by the insurance company.
 Choosing an HMO is opting for a lower financial cost (although maximum limits could be higher) and, in some ways, convenience.
 HMO plans usually require that members have a primary care physician as the main point of contact for medical care, and that members receive care within the plan’s network of providers.
 The plan will cover routine, non-emergency care in network only.

 Preferred Provider Organization (PPO)

 A PPO is another popular type of healthcare plan.
 PPOs generally have higher premiums than HMOs.
-The benefit is that members will be able to see providers without getting approvals from a primary care physician.
-Members are financially motivated to stay in the insurer’s provider network, but can opt to go outside of it at higher out-of-pocket costs.
+The benefit is that members will be able to see providers without getting approval from a primary care physician.
+Members are financially motivated to stay in the insurer’s provider network but can opt to go outside of it at higher out-of-pocket costs.